"I Came to Find You, but You Weren't at Home" - exhibition by Joanna Trzcińska

 4 April 2025, hour 18:00

-An exhibition by Joanna Trzcinska featuring graphic works, paintings and objects.
+A solo exhibition by Joanna Trzcinska featuring her graphic works, paintings and objects.

-Joanna Trzcińska, 1968 - visual artist.
-She presented her works in many collective and individual exhibitions in Poland and abroad, for example in Germany, Spain, Austria, France, Sweden, Romania, Italy, Hungary, Czech Republic, Bulgaria, the Netherlands, Croatia, Ukraine, Turkey, Israel, India, China, Japan and the USA.
+The artist has presented her works in many group and solo exhibitions nationally and internationally, including in Germany, Spain, Austria, France, Sweden, Romania, Italy, Hungary, Czech Republic, Bulgaria, the Netherlands, Croatia, Turkey, Israel, India, China, Japan and the United States.

 The artist about the exhibition: